ioannismihailidis/venvBuilderTD/README.md

 ## Install

-The repository containt lfs marked files.
+The repository contains lfs marked files.
 Make sure to clone the repository and fetch all lfs files!
 ```bash
 git lfs clone
 ```